own2pwn/tweeter-sniffer/README.md

 Queries Twitter for information related to each user who was found tweeting about the topic.
 Information is user screen name and entire tweet history for the last 7 days (TwitterSearch library constraint).

-4. cleanHashtags.py, and other cleaning scripts

-Cleans up the intermediate lists of dictionaries for easier processing.

-5. generateHashtagDict.py
+4. generateHashtagDict.py

 Creates a dictionary of hashtags with associated hashtags and various frequencies and prompts the user to start teaching the dictionary the positivity/negativity of the tags relative to the topic.

-6. joinHashtagDicts.py

-Joins the hashtag dicts for the smaller files for culmulative local classification.

-7. classify.py
+5. classify.py

-Classifies tweets and tweeters using the hashtag dictionary (primary) and mentioned screen names (auxiliary)
+Classifies tweets and tweeters using the hashtag dictionary (primary).
+Also supposed to by mentioned screen names (auxiliary) after initial user class assignment, but that didn't quite happen.

+*6. helper scripts

+Reorganize and clean data for easier processing as necessary between other scripts

+Part B. Machine learning algorithms

+Random forest: Aaron Moffitt
+Naive Bayes: Erick Mena